ppcasm/s-core-sdk/README.md

 ## Loading Homebrew from UART
 #### There now exists a way for us to not only debug our apps via UART, but also to load code through it as well, though this requires some very simple soldering skills.

 When you remove the 4 rubber plugs and 4 screws on the CD side of the Mattel HyperScan, you can then take the bottom of the system apart and you'll notice a label on the board that says "RX" and "TX" as well as a few others.
 What you'll need to do is get a UART cable and solder the "RX" line from your UART cable to the "TX" solder pad on the Mattel HyperScan, and then solder the "TX" line from your UART cable to the "RX" solder pad on the Mattel HyperScan.
+After that you solder a GND wire to GND.
 Once this is done you can do the following steps:
 - Step 1:

 ## Loading Homebrew from USB
 We now have the ability to load homebrew through a FAT32 formatted USB drive.
 The only prerequisite is that you have to provide power to the USB device externally.
-This is usually acheived through a USB Y-Splitter with one side having the USB drive, and the other side having only power going through an adapter.
-Once this is done you can then do the following steps:
+This is usually achieved through a USB Y-Splitter with one side having the USB drive, and the other side having only power going through an adapter.
+It's possible to load the USB loader from a CD, but this is cumbersome at best.
+The custom firmware allows you to not have to use a CD to load the USB loader, and the custom firmware will recognize an inserted USB device on boot with the appropriate file and load the USB loader from there and give you a menu to launch your app using the folder filename that the hyper.exe exists in as the app name.
+Once this is done, depending on which method you use to load the USB loader, you can then do the following steps:
 - Step 1:

 # Thanks to